PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 00:33:28
+Last updated: 2024-04-10 00:34:01
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall